glenmurphy/dcsbot/README.md

     cargo build --release

 The last command will create dcsbot.exe in your dcsmon/target/release directory - move it to whereever you wish.

+On non-Windows systems, you may need to install libssl-dev.
+On Ubuntu you can do that with:

+    sudo apt-get install libssl-dev